Three Dimensional Gravity and Schramm-Loewner Evolution: Three dimensional gravity and Ising model

 Moreover, $\kappa $ is related to the fractal dimension of a curve by the following relation,

-Physically, for $0 <\kappa < 4$, the repulsive force wins and the particle escapes to infinity, while for $\kappa>4$, the noise dominates and the particle collides with the origin in finite time.
+Physically, for $0 <\kappa < 4$, the repulsive force wins and the particle escapes to infinity, while for $\kappa>4$, the noise dominates and the particle collides with the origin in finite time\cite{Cardy:2005kh}.

+Let's turn to the dual aspect of gravity.
+What we know is that there is Hawking-Page phase transition which is between thermal radiation phase and the black hole phase in the AdS space.
+However, we still don't know what the internal structure of three-dimensional AdS is.
+Fortunately, we can further understand the structure of three-dimensional AdS from the aspect of SLE.
+Next, we will take the three-dimensional AdS with $c=\frac{1}{2}$ as an example to explain in detail.
+According to the previous analysis, $\kappa$ has two values at $c=\frac{1}{2}$, namely, $\kappa=3$ or $\kappa=\frac{16}{3}$.
+It is worth noting that the particles in the AdS space with $\kappa=3$($0 <\kappa \le 4$) are dominated by repulsion, and the particle escapes to infinity.
+However, when $\kappa=\frac{16}{3}$($4 < \kappa < 8$), the particle clusters in AdS space collide with the origin in final time(see Fig.1)\cite{Cardy:2005kh}.
+Note that these conclusions cannot be obtained from Hawking-Page transition.
+And this conclusion can be regarded as an effective supplement to HP phase transition.

-In fact, the bulk dual gravity is still unknown with the central charge c is 1.
+In fact, the bulk dual gravity with the central charge $c=1$ is still unknown\cite{Castro:2011zq}.
 So, it is natural to ask that can we study this bulk dual by SLE.
 Actually, by simple calculation, we find that $\kappa$ is equal to 4 when $c=1$.
 Then, from the result of SLE, one can find that $\kappa = 4$ corresponds to the path of the harmonic explorer and contour lines of the Gaussian free field.
 Physically, the Gaussian free field is also called the bosonic massless free field.